mauretto78/array-query/README.md

 ## Working with dates

 You can perform queries based on datetime fields.
-You must specify **date format**:
+You must specify **date format** if your format is not `YYYY-mm-dd`:

 ```php
 use ArrayQuery\QueryBuilder;